pepeiborra/gc-benchmarks/README.md

 ![][pauses.double.incremental]

+If instead we replace ByteString with Testosterone, the outcome is similar to Doubles up to 1200k messages, and runs out of memory after that.
+The incremental collector allows the heap to grow unbounded while it's performing the sweeping phase, as seen in the section Memory below.

+![][pauses.short]

 ### Runtimes

 In my benchmarks the incremental collector does not have any impact on the run time.
 If you think this is too good to be true, that makes two of us.
 The mark&sweep collector is able to perform the sweeping phase in parallel using a second core of the CPU, so this performance relies on having an extra CPU core available and will probably not hold if that's not the case.